The Best (and Worst) Ways to Store Your Weed

-Before we start talking solutions, let’s identify and get rid of one problem: plastic sucks as a storage option.
+Plastic sucks as a storage option.
 Its static charge can fry succulent trichomes (the beautiful little hairs), so immediately remove any flower in plastic bags or containers.
-That includes those handy plastic medicine jars.
+That includes those childproof containers sold at most dispensaries.
 Unless your storage time is measured in days, you’re subject to the same issues we’re looking to avoid.
 They’ll surely do in a pinch, but think of these as good travel packs rather than long-term solutions.
-Otherwise, empty them, fill them all with matches, and hide them around the house for when the big one comes.
-You’re welcome.

 There’s no better container for cannabis than glass.
-It’s not static like plastic, won’t affect the taste like metal containers tend to, and allows for an airtight seal to protect against oxidization.
-But unless you have access to special anti-UV glass coating, that clear view won’t protect your weed from light that speeds up the THC's (the high) degradation into CBN (that sleepy feeling), leaving you with weed that’s only good for one thing: couch lock.
+It’s not static like plastic, won’t affect the taste like metal containers tend to, allows for an airtight seal to protect against oxidization, and is easy to clean.
+But clear glass is no good—light speeds up the THC's (the high) degradation into CBN (that sleepy feeling), leaving you with weed that’s only good for one thing: couch lock.
 Combat this by wrapping your glass in a towel or storing it in a dark place.

 Use parchment to prevent damage